sophieehill/ess-cumulative/README.md

 2. **Harmonized variables for basic demographics:** Educational attainment is measured by the variable `edulvla` for ESS Rounds 1-4, and by the variable `edulvlb` for ESS rounds 5-9.
 In this script we create an single indicator for whether the respondent has a bachelor's degree or above, across all rounds.

-3. **Coding occupational class using the Oesch schema:** Add a variable for social class using Oesch's occupation-class crosswalk.
-The supplementary script provides an easy way to access these Excel files in R without any manual editing.
+3. **Coding occupational class using the Oesch schema:** This script also adds a variable for social class using Oesch's simplified occupation-class crosswalk.
+The supplementary script `oesch_class_crosswalks.R` provides an easy way to access Oesch's Excel files in R without any manual editing.